lainio/err2/README.md

 for early-stage **error transport isn't bad but the opposite**.
 It seems to
 help:
 - to draft algorithms much faster,
-- still maintains the readability,
+- huge improvements for the readability,
+- helps to bring a new blood (developers with different programming language background) to projects,
 - and most importantly, **it keeps your code more refactorable** because you don't have to repeat yourself.